 Quotes

-“Pure mathematics is, in its way, the poetry of logical ideas” – Albert Einstein
+“Pure mathematics is, in its way, the poetry of logical ideas. — Albert Einstein The definition of a good mathematical problem is the mathematics it generates rather than the problem itself.” — Andrew Wiles

 Purpose